linkspreed/Connected/README.md

 ## More

-**Linkspreed** was developed for you.
+**Connected** was developed for you.
 Are you creative,
 like to laugh or just
 want to start the day relaxed?
-Linkspreed is a social network where millions of users share their best moments, show off their creativity and put a smile on other people's faces.
+Connected is a social network where millions of users share their best moments, show off their creativity and put a smile on other people's faces.

-Linkspreed is developed and provided by [Linkspreed 🚀](https://www.linkspreed.com/).
+Connected is developed and provided by [Linkspreed 🚀](https://www.linkspreed.com/).

  ```php
     We make sure that our code